aria-ml/dataeval/docs/concepts/Balance.md

 design tests for model generalization or data augmentation to mitigate the opportunity for shortcut learning or sampling imbalance.

+In order to use {term}`balance<Balance>`, the user must supply their metadata in a DataEval specific format.
+Because of this requirement, DataEval has a `metadata_preprocessing` function that will take in user [metadata](Metadata.md) and format it into DataEval's format.
+The balance function takes in the output of the {func}`.metadata_preprocessing` function for its analysis.

 ### Identifying opportunity for shortcut learning

 The literature contains many [examples](https://arxiv.org/pdf/2004.07780) of